LeoEatle/blog/source/_posts/One-example-of-Typescript-generics.md

     - Typescript
 ---

-When I learn about Typescript at like two years ago, I just can't figure out the meaning of generics.
+When I learned about Typescript at like two years ago, I just can't figure out the meaning of generics.
 For a programmer who start coding by writing script language such as javascript or python, it's really hard to understand why we need generics in a typing system.
 This is one of the cons about getting used to script language.
 You just lose sensitive feeling about the importance of types in computer languages.

 But recently I found a very good example to describe why generics is useful and neccessary in a typing system.
 (Forgive me I can only use 'good' as an adj.)